Blosc/python-blosc2/README.rst

      PYTHONPATH=. python bench/compress_numpy.py

-Just to whet your appetite, here are some speed figures for an AMD box (5950X, 16 cores) running Ubuntu 22.04.
+Just to whet your appetite, here are some speed figures for an Intel box (i9-10940X CPU @ 3.30GHz, 14 cores) running Ubuntu 22.04.
 In particular, see how performance for `pack_array2/unpack_array2` has improved vs the previous version (labeled as `pack_array/unpack_array`)::